Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization/README.md

 The following link contains the final processed dataset for arxiv_dataset ready to be used for training: (link)

-For more details regarding how the dataset to be used for training is created, refer to (this section).
+For more details regarding how the dataset to be used for training is created, refer to [this section](https://github.com/Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization/edit/main/README.md#31-creating-dataset).

 ### 2.2 Training
 Start pretraining or finetuning the model with: